huytd/everyday/posts/01.22.2022 - Rust Notes about Vector memory allocation.md

-# 01.22.2022 - Rust/Notes about Vector's memory allocation
+# 01.22.2022 - Rust/Notes about Vector and memory allocation

 A Vector in Rust is fundamentally a (pointer, capacity, length) triplet.
 For example, a `Vec<Char>` containing two elements `'a'` and `'b'`, with the capacity of 4, can be visualized as the following diagram: